 Don't forget to use security latches or dowels to lock and reinforce your home windows.
 If you have an opening sliding glass window, it's necessary to install a rod on the track where the window slides.

-Metal window bars and grilles have been proved to be effective on securing your home exterior and interior windows from intruders.
+Metal window bars and grilles have been proved to be effective in securing your home exterior and interior windows from intruders.

-If you want an inexpensive way to make your house windows more secure, you can buy DIY residential window security grids, bars or guards.
+If you want an inexpensive way to make your house windows more secure, buy DIY residential window security grids, bars or guards.

-Note: For emergency, you should not install anti-burglar window bars for every window.
+Note: For emergencies, you should not install anti-burglar window bars for every window.
 At least keep one window without bars for emergency use.